pirahawk/Presentations/testing-with-xunit/slides.md

 Benefits of approach
 * Can reuse fixtures to mock test cases and can further isolate test case generation (sort of) using naming conventions etc
 * Reducing noise in actual unit test.
 Test case generation is isolated and injected into the actual unit test.
 Maintainability ++

+## Always inject behaviour

+* My recommendation: use constructor based injection, easier to mock IMO.
+Can also try property based injection if you like
+* Depend on interfaces to remove coupling
+* Can verify method calls & correctness using libraries like moq

+## Mocking dependencies using Moq